mjpekala/bio-segmentation-dense/README.md

 1. Long, Shelhamer, Darrell "Fully Convolutional Networks for Semantic Segmentation."
 CVPR 2015.
 2. Ronneberger, Fischer, Brox "U-Net: Convolutional Networks for Biomedical Image Segmentation."
 2015. https://arxiv.org/abs/1505.04597.
 3. Jocic, Keras implementation of U-Net. https://github.com/jocicmarko/ultrasound-nerve-segmentation.

+## Disclaimer
+This code is provided "as is" without warranty of any kind, either express or implied, including, but not limited to, the implied warranties of merchantability, fitness for a particular purpose, and non-infringement.
+In no event will the author be liable for damages of any kind, including without limitation any special, indirect, incidental, or consequential damages even if the author has been advised of the possibility of such damages.